roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 10. In the Google Cloud Console, use the **Navigation menu** (![Navigation menu](https://storage.googleapis.com/cloud-training/images/menu.png "Navigation menu")) to navigate to **Compute Engine**.
 Click the `storage-sql-example` VM's external IP address; it should be linkified because we created it with the `http-server` network tag, thus making it accessible through the firewall.
 Make sure you see the "Hello World!" message.

 **Important Note:**<br>
-Normally, you would not run Node as root (sudo), we are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.
+Normally, you would not run Node as root (sudo).
+We are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.

 <!-- ------------------------ -->
 ## Writing to Cloud Storage